 - 1. Explain and discuss basic astronomical phenomena including, but not limited to: gravitation, the seasons, the phases of the Moon, eclipses. - 2.
-Apply the laws of physics to explain the properties of planets, stars, galaxies, and the Universe. - Explain and discuss the impact and history of scientific theories and their importance in the advancement of astronomy. - 4.
+Apply the laws of physics to explain the properties of planets, stars, galaxies, and the Universe. - 3.
+Explain and discuss the impact and history of scientific theories and their importance in the advancement of astronomy. - 4.
 Demonstrate proficiency in applying scientific procedures for making observations and measurements typical of modern astronomical research.

 REQUIRED COURSES Units

 ASTR 010 General Astronomy 3

-ASTR 020 Astronomy Laboratory 1
+ASTR 020 Astronomy Laboratory

 MATH 020 Analytic Geometry and Calculus I 5

 MATH 021 Analytic Geometry and Calculus II 5

 MATH 022 Analytic Geometry and Calculus III 4

 PHYS 006 Physics for Science and Engineering 5

 PHYS 007 Physics for Science and Engineering 5

 PHYS 008 Physics for Science and Engineering 5

 6 units from List A: 6

 Total Units 39

+List A: (select 6 units) Units

-ASTR 030 The Solar SystemASTR 040 Stars, Galaxies, and Cosmology 3
+ASTR 030 The Solar System

+ASTR 040 Stars, Galaxies, and Cosmology
-3

-110 111 0 10 0 tento, Center teo, enter coontrolog, minimum

-ASTR 045 Introduction to Astrobiology and the search Į
+ASTR 045 Introduction to Astrobiology and the search

-for Life in the Universe 3
+for Life in the Universe

-ASTR 050 Astronomical Optics 1
+ASTR 050 Astronomical Optics1

-CHEM 001 General Chemistry 5
+CHEM 001 General Chemistry5

 CIS 022 Introduction to Programming

-CSU General Education or IGETC Pattern units37 -39

-Total Degree Units CSU GE or IGETC67 -69
+CSU General Education or IGETC Pattern units37-39 Total Degree Units CSU GE or IGETC

-Solano General Education .
-21
+Solano General Education

-Electives (as needed to reach 60 units) 0

-Total Degree Units Solano GE .
-60
+9 units may be double counted toward both the major area

-^{ 9} units may be double counted toward both the major area of emphasis and CSU General Education or IGETC Pattern.
+9 units may be double counted toward both the major area of emphasis and CSU General Education or IGETC Pattern.
 Consult with a counselor for more information on completing this degree.